top of page

 "Am I now seeking the approval of men, or of God?
 Or am I striving to please men?
 If I were still trying to please men, I would not be a servant of Christ."

-or maybe he read James 4:4 that speaks harshly to us...
+Or maybe he read James 4:4 that speaks harshly to us...

 "You adulteresses!
 Do you not know that friendship with the world is hostility toward God?
 Therefore, whoever chooses to be a friend of the world renders himself an enemy of God."